teamdeeson/codex/docs/handbook/roles-at-deeson.md

 ## Project roles at Deeson

-![Deeson project roles diagram](../images/deeson-project-structure.jpg)

-Our project management process is based on the Agile methodology called DSDM developed by the Agile Business Consortium.
+Our project management process is based on the Agile methodology called [DSDM Agile project framework](https://www.agilebusiness.org/content/introduction-0) developed by the Agile Business Consortium.
 Project roles are distinct sets of responsibilities on a project.
 An individual on a project may hold one or more of these roles.

-We recognise the following project roles.
+The diagram below shows the DSDM 'alien baby' diagram that shows the various project roles.

+![Deeson project roles diagram](../images/deeson-project-structure.jpg)

+The roles in the head are project governance roles, those in the body are the team that build and deliver the solution for the project.
+The roles in the shaded area are supporting the project and are not part of the project team.
+White roles are Deeson roles and orange roles are client or other external roles.

 ### Project Lead